heroku/node-heroku-bouncer/README.md

 ## Use

-node-heroku-bouncer assumes you've already added the express [cookieParser][cookieParser] and [cookieSession][cookieSession] middlewares to your app.
+node-heroku-bouncer assumes you've already added [cookie-parser][cookieParser] and [client-sessions][clientSessions] middlewares to your app.
 To set it up, pass it your OAuth client ID and secret and another secret used to encrypt your user's OAuth session data.

 Use the `bouncer.middleware` object to set up middleware that will ensure that your users are logged in (and redirect otherwise), and the `bouncer.routes`